 B1 1-4 Present side couples lead to center, change hands and lead out, then form an arch.

-5-8 Present head couples cast off outside, go under the nearest arch with someone, leave them, and return to this place.
+5-8 Present head couples cast off outside, go under the nearest arch with someone, and return to the place you cast from.

 B2 Repeat, head couples leading in and out, side couples casting off.